TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 29/Deuteronomy 29.12.md

 ---

-that thou mayest enter into the covenant of Jehovah thy God, and into his oath, which Jehovah thy God maketh with thee this day;
+that you may enter into the covenant of Yahweh your God, and into his oath, which Yahweh your God makes with you this day;